hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_an_illustration_of_a_cyborg_with_a_metallic_body_and_8e34c1cd-472a-4a41-8c00-5061ce80dd23-0_1.content.md

 If you want to learn more about cybernetics and its applications, we have compiled a list of resources to get you started:

--   **Books**: "Cybernetics: Or Control and Communication in the Animal and the Machine" by Norbert Wiener, "The Cyborg Handbook" edited by Chris Hables Gray, and "The Singularity Is Near" by Ray Kurzweil.
+-   **Books**: "Cybernetics: Or Control and Com<wbr>mu<wbr>ni<wbr>ca<wbr>tion in the Animal and the Machine" by Norbert Wiener, "The Cyborg Handbook" edited by Chris Hables Gray, and "The Singularity Is Near" by Ray Kurzweil.
 -   **Websites**: The Cybernetics Society, The International Association for Cybernetics, and The Cybernetics Library.
 -   **Events**: The Annual Conference on Cybernetics and Systems, The IEEE Conference on Cybernetics and Intelligent Systems, and The World Congress on Cybernetics and Systems.